Bottle redemption centers see less material but more efficient service

 “The governor said to close and we weren’t on the essential list, (but) as of April 3, we were put on the essential list, redemption centers,” Fearon said.
 “But we still gave it a few weeks to try to keep everybody healthy.
 It’s our decision.
 Even now, we don’t have to be open.”

-In Turner, Angelo Terreri closed his shop, Raymond’s Redemption Center, from March 22 to April 5.
+In Turner, Angelo Terreri closed his shop, Coach Terry’s Redemption Center, from March 22 to April 5.

 “We let the customers know ahead of time, I put out messages, I put it out on the sign out front for a week or so ahead of time, but I let the people know and they understood that it’s something we should do,” Terreri said.
 “They are also glad to see us reopen.”